avital-vonage/blog/RxZu/blog.md

 ```

-Our html template with the actions bar and the diagram itself.
+Then, our html template with the actions bar and the diagram itself:

 `app.component.html`
 ```html
 <div class="action-bar">